japgolly/scalajs-react/extra/PERF.md

 1. Just wrap `ReusableFn` around your function.
 2. Store the `ReusableFn` as a `val` somewhere outside of your `render` function, usually in the body of your backend class.
 3. Replace the callback (say `A => B`) in components' props, to take a `ReusableFn[A, B]` or the shorthand `A ~=> B`.
-4. Treat the `ReusableFn` as you would a normal function, save for one difference: application is curried (or Schönfinkel'ed), and each curried argument must be `Reusable`.
+4. Treat the `ReusableFn` as you would a normal function, save for one difference: application is curried (or Schönfinkel'ed), and each curried argument must have `Reusability`.

 ##### Example